About

 Partly funded by Facebook Research – Content Governance RFP , 2020-2021 (with Simon Munzert, Hertie School)

-Video Lecture on Cancel Culture (in German).
+Video Lecture on Cancel Culture (at FRIAS, in German).

 WDR5 Interview on Free Speech (in German).